Mike's Hot Honey: History

 Mike Kurtz was first inspired to pursue hot honey in 2004 while studying abroad in Brazil, where he and his friends encountered a pizzeria stocked with jars of honey infused with chili peppers; as Kurtz recounted, "It was so delicious that I realized I wanted to try to make it for myself."
 While in college at the University of Massachusetts, Kurtz began making his own hot honey from his apartment.
 After experimenting with several different types of peppers and honey, Kurtz landed on the recipe for Mike's Hot Honey, which he says is "a lot hotter, more chili forward and has a much stronger kick than what I tasted in Brazil".

 Initially, Kurtz made hot honey for his own personal consumption, offering some to his family and friends as gifts.
 Upon moving to Brooklyn after graduating college, he began working at Paulie Gee's pizzeria in Greenpoint in 2010.
 After Kurtz introduced Paulie Gee to his hot honey, Gee was immediately hooked, and the pizzeria began offering "The Hellboy", a soppressata pizza drizzled with Mike's Hot Honey, which has remained a best-seller at Paulie Gee's ever since its introduction.

 Kurtz launched a distribution center in 2011 and landed Mike's Hot Honey in Whole Foods, the first grocery store to carry the product, in 2014.
 After hiring Matt Beaton as CEO in 2015, the company raised three rounds of funding totaling $12 million.
 As of 2024, Mike's Hot Honey was carried in over 3,000 restaurants and 30,000 retail establishments in the United States, with an estimated annual revenue of $40 million.

-Mike's Hot Honey is projecting revenue of approximately $40 million in 2024, up from 80% in 2023.
+Mike's Hot Honey is projecting revenue of approximately $40 million in 2024, up 80% from 2023.
 The company is backed by Fifth Down Capital and Piper Sandler Merchant Banking.

 In 2024, former WNBA basketball player Candace Parker joined Mike's Hot Honey's board of directors.